Websoft9Archive/ansible-onlyoffice/docs/solution-https.md

 ONLYOFFICE deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly and conveniently.

-> Except for the vhost configuration file, it doesn't need any other modifications to Nginx file for HTTPS settings.
+> Except for the [vhost configuration file](/stack-components.md#nginx), it doesn't need modify any Nginx configuration file for HTTPS.

 ## Quick start